-Carbs are not bad and they do not make you gain weight.
-Just look at the countries with lowest obesity rates, their diets are very carb rich.
+Carbs do not cause weight gain.
+I mean, just look at the countries with lowest obesity rates, their diets are very carb rich.
+What does cause weight gain is eating in a caloric surplus.

 You may lose weight.
 Not all carbs are created equal, but eating complex carbs may aid weight loss.
 A study done at BYU concluded that consumption of more dietary fiber promotes weight loss and a lower body fat percentage (source).
 Plus, fiber filled carbs will keep you feeling full longer, which may prevent you from reaching for seconds 😉